 - olive oil - 1 tablespoon

 - sugar or sugar alternative - 1 tablespoon of brown sugar, coconut sugar, sugar alternative (optional)

 - Honey Ginger Sauce

 - tamari (soy) sauce - 1 teaspoon

 Step 1: Preheat oven to 450 degrees or 230 degrees Celsius

 Step 2: Wash and cut up sweet potatoes in lengthwise strips.
 You can remove the peel or leave it on as I have done ((FYI: immediately submerge fries into a dish of cold water with a little salt, to prevent the oxidation process)

 Step 3: Dry off Japanese sweet potatoes thoroughly.
-In a separate bowl add sweet potatoes, olive oil, cinnamon, salt, sugar and sesame seeds if desired.
+In a bowl (or directly on your baking sheet) add sweet potatoes, olive oil, cinnamon, salt, brown sugar (coconut sugar or sugar substitute) and sesame seeds if desired.
 Mix well and place on baking sheet.
+Brown sugar is optional.

 Step 4: Place Japanese Sweet potatoes on baking sheet and place in oven to bake for about 20-25 or until tender and golden brown.

 Step 5: Stack up your sweet potato fries and get ready for a hot game of Jenga.
-(If desired, you can serve plain or maybe try some unique dipping sauces.)
+(If desired, you can serve plain or maybe try some honey ginger soya sauce.)